bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 If there are any KiCad devs out there reading this, please implement a `get_free_routing_space(int copper_layer)` function in the next iteration kicad-python.
 Something that returns the polygon of a copper pour on boards that don't have a copper pour, for each layer of copper.

-### But a traditional autorouter isn't the point, here
+### But a traditional autorouter isn't the point here

 Development of this traditional autorouter stalled.
 Primarily for a good reason: my initial attempts at building this 'non-orthogonal' router were plagued by intersecting traces.
 The routing appeared to be not DRC aware.
 This was fixed when I realized what the problem was.
 Because I was routing in parallel batches (I'm using a GPU, so why not), routing one net did not take into account the other nets that were being routed at the same time.
 This resulted in different nets with intersecting traces and would fail DRC if it was ever pulled into KiCad.